These services make the following three changes to Minnesota’s home and community-based services (HCBS) waivers:

 Exploration and development may be provided at a location that also provides DT&H services, but we expect you to provide these services primarily in the community.
 You must provide employment support services in integrated community settings.

 The requirements in Minn.
 Stat.
-245D.071 that apply when a person begins to receive services (including the 45-day meeting) are not required when a person moves to or between any employment service (i.e., employment exploration, development, support, day service, DT&H and prevocational services).
+245D.071 that apply when a person begins to receive services (including the 45-day meeting) are not required when a person moves to or between any employment service (i.e., employment exploration, development or support).
 A provider must meet the 245D.071 requirements, however, when a person is new to the license-holder’s program and has not previously received an employment or day service from the license-holder.
 The license-holder must complete a service-plan review and evaluation according to the timelines in the person's coordinated service and support plan or addendum.
 The license-holder must complete these reviews at least annually or within 30 days of a written request from the person, his or her legal representative or case manager.

 Employment First is a national movement supported by the federal government and Minnesota agencies.
 It means competitive, integrated employment is the first and preferred outcome for all working-age people with disabilities, including people with complex and significant disabilities.
 Minnesota adopted an Employment First policy (PDF) as part of our Olmstead Plan in September 2014.